Edwynrb/proyects/ResolveNow.md

 Dependiendo de los detalles específicos de la política de nómina de la empresa, es posible que necesites ajustar esta estructura o agregar más campos.
 Por ejemplo, podrías querer incluir campos para impuestos, horas extras, vacaciones, etc.

+5. "Create a Python program that allows users to calculate their Body Mass Index (BMI).
+The program prompts users to choose between metric and imperial units for weight and height input.
+For metric units, users provide their weight in kilograms and height in meters, while for imperial units, users input their weight in pounds and height in inches.
+After inputting the necessary information, the program calculates the BMI and provides a categorization based on the calculated value (underweight, normal weight, overweight, or obesity).
+Users have the option to calculate their BMI multiple times and can choose to exit the program when finished."